 We want to answer all of your questions about Bridges to Adelphi.
 If you can’t find the answers you need below, please contact us.

-The Bridges to Adelphi Program offers individual and group academic, social and vocational support services to Adelphi University students with neuro-social and other non-verbal disorders, including Autism Spectrum Disorder.
+The Bridges to Adelphi program offers individual and group academic, social and vocational support services to Adelphi University students with neuro-social and other nonverbal disorders, including those on the autism spectrum.

-We are called the Bridges program because we help “bridge the gap” between high school and college and then college into the “real world”.
+We are called the Bridges to Adelphi program because we help “bridge the gap” between high school and college, and then college and the “real world.”

-In order to be part of the Bridges to Adelphi Program, the student must first be accepted to Adelphi University.
-After acceptance, the student must inform the Admissions Office of his/her interest in enrolling in the Bridges Program, or they may contact the Bridges to Adelphi Program directly at email@example.com.
+To be part of the Bridges to Adelphi program, the student must first be accepted to Adelphi University.
+After acceptance, the student must inform the Office of University Admissions of their interest in enrolling in the Bridges program, or they may contact Bridges to Adelphi directly at firstname.lastname@example.org.

-Students who enroll in the Bridges to Adelphi Program do not need to provide any diagnostic documentation.
+Students who enroll in Bridges to Adelphi do not need to provide any diagnostic documentation.

-The Bridges to Adelphi Program does not provide accessibility accommodations.
-In order for any Adelphi student to receive accommodations, the student must provide documentation of disabilities to the Student Access Office.
+The Bridges program does not provide accessibility accommodations.
+Any Adelphi student who needs accessibility accommodations must provide documentation of disabilities to the Student Access Office.

 The Bridges to Adelphi Program does not provide mental health counseling.
-If needed, Bridges students will be referred to the Student Counseling Center.
+Students who need that will be referred to the Student Counseling Center.

-Bridges students may choose to live on campus, or commute.
-Contact the Office of Residential Life and Housing for additional information.
+Bridges students may choose to live on campus or commute.
+Those interested in living on campus should contact the Office of Residential Life and Housing for additional information.

-With student’s request and written consent, the Bridges to Adelphi Program will contact faculty members for specific issues or problems, as well as request monthly reports on student academic performance.
+With a student’s request and written consent, the Bridges to Adelphi program will contact faculty members regarding specific issues or problems, as well as request monthly reports on student academic performance.

 Bridges students must meet the same academic standards and criteria as all other Adelphi students.

-The Bridges program requests that students give us consent to speak to SAO in the case of a problem accessing their accommodations.
+The Bridges program requests that students give us consent to speak to the Student Access Office (SAO) if there is a problem accessing their accommodations.

-The Bridges’ program staff members train the Resident Assistants and Residence Hall Directors in ways to support our students.
-Bridges students are not paired to live in a residence hall together, however can choose to become roommates.
+Bridges to Adelphi program staff members train the resident assistants (RAs) and residence hall directors (RHDs) in ways to support our students.
+Bridges students are not paired to live in a residence hall together, although they can choose to become roommates.

-The Bridges program requests that students give us written consent to speak with the Student Counseling Center to coordinate services and in case the student is having an emergency.
+The Bridges program requests that students give us written consent to speak with the Student Counseling Center to coordinate services and if the student is having an emergency.
 We also have a designated counselor in the Student Counseling Center.